Zaurbek Sidakov: 2020 Tokyo Olympics

 With his gold medal and first place win at the 2021 Russian National Championships, Sidakov successfully qualified for the 2020 Summer Olympics held in Tokyo, with a third place seed.
-On August 5, in the round of 8, Sidakov was matched up with former Olympian, Augusto Midana of Guinea-Bissau, who was defeated by a 12–2 tech-fall, resulting in a successful Olympic debut.
+On 5 August, in the round of 8, Sidakov was matched up with former Olympian, Augusto Midana of Guinea-Bissau, who was defeated by a 12–2 tech-fall, resulting in a successful Olympic debut.
 In the quarter-final, Uzbekistan's two-time Asian Champion, and Asian Games Champion, Bekzod Abdurakhmonov stood in the way; after a fairly competitive, Sidakov would be declared the winner with a 12–6 score; advancing Sidakov to the semi-final, opposite second seeded, Daniyar Kaisanov of Kazakhstan.
 Sidakov would fairly easily dispatch of Kaisanov by a 11–0 tech-fall, resulting in an advancement into the 74 kg finals opposite former Russian, and now Belarusian representative, Magomedkhabib Kadimagomedov.
-In the final against Kadimagomedov, Sidakov controlled ties and always had strong wrist control, which rendered Kadimagomed's strong over-hook offense useless and never afforded his opponent to get in a good shooting position; Sidakov would win by 7–0, accumulating one passivity point, a takedown, a cradle attempt and two push-outs to win the gold medal.
+In the final against Kadimagomedov, Sidakov controlled ties and always had strong wrist control, which rendered Kadimagomedov's strong over-hook offense ineffective and never afforded his opponent to get in a good shooting position; Sidakov would win by 7–0, accumulating one passivity point, a takedown, a cradle attempt and two push-outs to win the gold medal.